Mafalda-hub/Horoscope/README.md

 }
 ```

-- Based on this data, we were able to create a react component that would render any star sign:
+- Based on this data, we were able to create a React component that would render any star sign:

 <div align="center">
 <img src="./assets/single-sign.png" width="500px" height="350px"/>